kdeary/indago/README.md

 ## Motivation

 I needed an extremely simple way to visualize how many users visit my web apps, so I built this really simple drop-in middleware to do it.
-Services like gtag and segment are overkill sometimes.
+Platforms like gtag and segment can be overkill.

 # Installation